-The EDR depository envelope and EDR ballots shall be preserved by the Registrars for the period of time required to preserve counted ballots for similar elections.
+The SDR depository envelope and SDR ballots shall be preserved by the Registrars for the period of time required to preserve counted ballots for similar elections.

-A section of the Head Moderator's Return shall show the number of EDR ballots received from electors.
+A section of the Head Moderator's Return shall show the number of SDR ballots received from electors.

-After the acceptance of an Election Day registration, the registrars shall immediately mail a Notice of Acceptance generated by CVRS.
+After the acceptance of a Same Day registration, the registrars shall immediately mail a Notice of Acceptance generated by CVRS.

 a.
 As with all new confirmation notices of new voter registration, such confirmation of acceptance shall be sent by first class mail with instructions on the envelope that it be returned if not deliverable at the address shown on the envelope.
-"Postmaster: Please return if not deliverable at the address shown." §9-19j (i)
+"Postmaster: Please return if not deliverable at the address shown." § 9-19i (i)